An upper bound for the size of the ideal class monoid: Refined upper bound from explicit value for orbital integrals

 \section{Refined upper bound from explicit value for orbital integrals}

-In this section, we explain a refined upper bound for $\#\overline{\mathrm{Cl}}(R)$ in the following cases, by explicit value of orbital integrals: \begin{enumerate} \item $R\cong \mfo[x]/(\phi(x))$ where $\phi(x)$ is irreducible with $deg(\phi)=2$ or $3$; \item $R$ is a Bass order; \item $R\cong \mathbb{Z}[x]/(x^3-mx^2+(m-1)x-1)$. \end{enumerate} The third case is a special case of the first and the second case.
-Nonetheless we treat it independently due to its application in counting similarity classes of Cappell–Shaneson matrices, which is relevant to a topological problem (see Section \ref{subsec:Cap}).
+In this section, we explain a refined upper bound for $\#\overline{\mathrm{Cl}}(R)$ in the following cases, by explicit value of orbital integrals: \begin{enumerate} \item $R\cong \mfo[x]/(\phi(x))$ where $\phi(x)$ is irreducible with $\deg(\phi)=2$ or $3$; \item $R$ is a Bass order; \item $R\cong \mathbb{Z}[x]/(x^3-mx^2+(m-1)x-1)$. \end{enumerate} The third case is a special case of the first and the second case.
+Nonetheless we treat it independently due to its application in counting similarity classes of Cappell–Shaneson matrices (see Section \ref{subsec:Cap}).

-\subsection{The case that $R\cong \mfo[x]/(\phi(x))$ where $\phi(x)$ is irreducible with $deg(\phi(x))=2$ or $3$}
+\subsection{The case that $R\cong \mfo[x]/(\phi(x))$ where $\phi(x)$ is irreducible with $\deg(\phi(x))=2$ or $3$}

 We set up notations as follows: \begin{itemize}

 \item For a polynomial $\phi(x)$, $B_v(\phi)$ is an index set in bijection with irreducible factors $\phi_{v,i}$ of $\phi$ over $F_v$, so that